-My junior suite, a peace-offering upgrade since the room wasn’t ready when I arrived, featured a long hallway and an airy ambiance (ceilings are high) but felt like a large bedroom with a sofa and club chair.
+Our junior suite, a peace-offering upgrade since the room wasn’t ready when we arrived, featured a long hallway and an airy ambiance (ceilings are high) but felt like a large bedroom with a sofa and club chair.

 On the other hand, the gray marble bathroom was HUGE — and deliciously luxurious.
 Besides a large glass-encased stall shower and a bidet, it held a towel warmer, a big bathtub, a tiny flatpanel TV for in-tub watching and, thoughtfully, a stylish plexiglas stool ideal for keeping the zapper handy – and dry — during a bath.